Nektony/app-cleaner-uninstaller/README.md

   - **Publish documentation** — guides, FAQs, and technical details
   - **Provide a direct communication channel** — beyond traditional support

-  We're a small team at Nektony, and we want to be closer to our users.
+  We're a focused team at Nektony, and we want to be closer to our users.
 GitHub is where many of you already are.

   ## Changelog

   ### Version 9.1 — February 2026

   **Added**
   - Security Insights: view app permissions for system settings and folders, check Apple notarization status
   - AI App Summary to help understand what each app on your Mac is for
   - Detection of available updates for iOS apps installed on Mac